tvanmaren/boxes-jQuery-playground/README.md

 2. Change all red boxes to white.
 3. Find all child divs of the first row.
 Print to the console the number of items returned from this query, and set the class for each div to boxType3.
 Then, check to make sure that the class was successfully added.
 4. Make the last box in the last row disappear.
 (Hint, look into the display style).
 Log to the console what is returned from your query selector.
 Can you explain what is returned?
-5. Get the first two divs in the second row.
-Take away all styling from the divs.
+5. Create a variable to store the first two divs in the second row (Hint: there's a jQuery traversal method that makes this 'easy').
+Then, remove all styling from these two divs.
 6. Get all divs inside the container that are not row divs and are not the secret box div.
 Set the width of the divs to 2 pixels.
 Then, log to the console a boolean that confirms that the width was correctly applied.

 ### Stretch Exercises